 When I started out as a Virtual Assistant I thoroughly researched other VA websites and noticed that many of them mentioned contracts or terms and conditions – yet when I asked another Virtual Assistant in my area about them she said she never used a contract and simply trusted her clients.
 So what did I do?

-I can tell you that I immediately went online, found a contract template for freelancers and tailored it to my own business – and I have never once regretted it.
+I can tell you that I immediately went online, bought a contract template for freelancers and tailored it to my own business – and I have never once regretted it.
 I’ve since heard many chilling stories from both experienced and new freelancers who’ve had to remedy some ‘misunderstandings’ about what was expected of them.
 And some of those situations turned quite nasty.

 Why do I need a contract?

 Although T&C’s and a contract won’t always prevent a client from reneging on your agreement, it definitely helps to prevent any confusion as to what you have been hired to do, timeframes, your payment terms, what your fee does and doesn’t include as well as defining confidentiality.
 If there are then any later misunderstandings you can refer back to the contract you both signed.